Welcome to Active & Safe Routes to School

 Cycle Safe Program

-The Cycle Safe Program is designed to help grade 5-8 students build the skills and confidence needed to bike to and from school safely.
-Through cycling education, hands-on learning activities, and safety-focused instruction, students learn road rules, safe riding behaviours, signalling, and route planning.
+The Cycle Safe Program is designed to help grades 5-8 students build the skills and confidence needed to bike to and from school safely.
+Through cycling education, hands-on learning activities, and safety-focused instruction, students learn road rules, safe riding behaviours, signalling, route planning, and more.
 The program supports active school travel by reducing barriers and promoting cycling as a healthy and environmentally responsible transportation option.